MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/security-analytics-dashboard-windows-defender-advanced-threat-protection.md

 ### BitLocker optimization
 For an endpoint to be considered "well configured", it must comply to a minimum baseline configuration setting.
 This tile shows you a specific list of actions you must apply on endpoints so that the minimum baseline configuration setting for BitLocker is fulfilled.

->[!NOTE]
+>[!IMPORTANT]
->This security control is currently only applicable for endpoints with Windows 10, Insider Preview build.
+>This security control is only applicable for endpoints with Windows 10, version 1803 or later.

 #### Minimum baseline configuration setting for BitLocker
 - Ensure all supported internal drives are encrypted
 - Ensure that all suspended protection on drives resume protection

->[!IMPORTANT]
->This security control is only applicable for endpoints with Windows 10, version 1803 or later.

 ##### Recommended actions:
 You can take the following actions to increase the overall security score of your organization: